neomosh8/mybrain/Docs/ServerAPI.md

 - If `generate_audio: true` → `chapter_audio` message type
 - If `generate_audio: false` → `chapter_text` message type
 - If no more chapters → `chapter_complete` message type

+Note: Both chapter_audio and chapter_text responses include an is_last_chapter boolean field indicating whether this is the final chapter in the thought.
+This allows clients to know when they've reached the end without needing to make an additional request.

 #### 3. Submit Feedback